 Everyone is welcome to use Khoras in their own private role playing games.
 Absolutely.
 That's why it's there.

-If you want to use Khoras material for a book, website, comic, film, opera, whatever... just ask.
+If you want to use Khoras material for a book, website, comic, film, opera, holodeck program, whatever... just ask.
 Most of the time, the only thing I request is a credit and a link back to the main Khoras site.

-The entire site is built, uploaded and maintained using Adobe Dreamweaver.
+The entire site is built, uploaded and maintained using Adobe Dreamweaver CC.
 The graphics programs I use are Photoshop, After Effects, Acrobat, Premiere and pretty much everything else that Adobe makes.
 The Khoras world map was done entirely in Adobe Photoshop.
 Computer generated artwork, of which there are several pieces on the site, is done in Blender.
 Some of the early pieces of 3D art were built in 3ds Max and Hash's Animation:Master, Autodesk's 3ds Max and Blender.

 Yes!
 Although not for free.
 Time is valuable and the creation of a high resolution world map comparable to the Khoras map is a huge investment of time.
 Exact price varies but is usually in the hundreds of dollars.
 Contact me for details.